GDQuest/godot-guides-v3.0/design-user-interface/design-interfaces-with-the-control-nodes.md

 # Design interfaces with the Control nodes

 Computer displays, mobile phones, and TV screen come in all shapes and sizes.
 To ship a game, you'll need to support different screen ratios and resolutions.
-It can be hard to build responsive interfaces, that adapt to all platforms.
+It can be hard to build responsive interfaces that adapt to all platforms.
 Thankfully, Godot comes with robust tools to design and manage responsive User Interface.
 To design your UI, you'll use the Control nodes.
-The ones with green icons in the editor.
+These are the nodes with green icons in the editor.
 There are dozens of them, to create anything from life bars to complex applications.
 Godot's entire editor and plugins use these nodes.

 ![Godot's editor is made with the engine's UI framework](img/godot_editor_ui.png)

 This guide will get you started with UI design.
 You will learn:

-- The 5 most useful control nodes to build your games’ interface
+- The five most useful control nodes to build your games’ interface
 - How to work with the anchor of UI elements
-- How to efficiently place and arrange your user interface using containers.
+- How to efficiently place and arrange your user interface using containers
-- What the 5 most common containers are.
+- The five most common containers

 To learn how to control the interface and connect it to other scripts, read [Build your first game UI in Godot](#).

 Only use Control nodes when you design your interfaces.
 They have unique properties that allow them to work with one another.
-All the regular Node2D, Sprites, etc. will not work.
-But you can still use some nodes that work with others like the AnimationPlayer, Tween or the StreamPlayer.
+Other nodes like Node2D, Sprite, etc. will not work.
+You can still use some nodes that work with others like the AnimationPlayer, Tween or the StreamPlayer.
 Control nodes are CanvasItems like Node2D, so you can apply shaders to them.

-All control nodes share The  the same main properties: the anchor, the bounding rectangle, focus and focus neighbour, 2 properties related to mouse and keyboard input, the size flags, the margin and the optional UI theme.
-Once you understand them, all the nodes you will use add just a handful of special properties.
-Once you understand the basics of the you UI control nodes, it will take you far less time to learn all the special notes.
+All control nodes share the same main properties: the anchor, the bounding rectangle, focus and focus neighbour, two properties related to mouse and keyboard input, the size flags, the margin, and the optional UI theme.
+Once you understand these, any Control nodes you use will add just a handful of additional properties.
+Once you understand the basics of the UI control nodes, it will take you far less time to learn all the special nodes.

+> CB: _That list of properties is very long.
+Maybe better as bullets?_

+> CB: _I would remove this last sentence.
+It sounds too close to "it's easy"._

 ## The 5 most common UI elements

 Godot ships with dozens of Control nodes.
 A lot of them are here to help you build editor plugins and applications.
 To learn more about them, check the guide about [Advanced UI nodes and Themes](img/#).

-For most games, you'll only need up to 5 types of UI elements, and a few Containers.
-These 5 control nodes are:
+For most games, you'll only need five types of UI elements, and a few Containers.
+These five Control nodes are:

+1. Label: for displaying text
-1. TextureRect, mostly for backgrounds, or everything that should be a static sprite
+1. TextureRect: used mostly for backgrounds, or everything that should be a static image
-1. TextureButton, to create buttons
-1. TextureProgress, for lifebars, loading bars, horizontal, vertical or radial
+1. TextureProgress: for lifebars, loading bars, horizontal, vertical or radial
-1. NinePatchRect, for scalable panels
+1. NinePatchRect: for scalable panels
-1. And Label, for text
+1. TextureButton: to create buttons

+> CB: _reordered to match image_

 ![The 5 most common Control nodes for UI design](img/5_most_common_nodes.png)

+### TextureRect

+> CB: _Should this be a subheading?
+The transitions between the five are hard to see._
+>
-**TextureRect** displays a texture, or a sprite.
-The main differences are the fact it is a Control node, and it can position itself and scale in different ways.
+**TextureRect** displays a texture or image.
+The main difference from a Sprite node is that it can position itself and scale in different ways.
 Set the Stretch Mode property to change its behaviour:

+> CB: _Saying it displays a "sprite" may confuse.
+Didn't say difference from what?
+It being a Control and positions/scales differently is the same thing._

-- Tile makes the texture repeat, but it won't scale
+- `Tile` makes the texture repeat, but it won't scale
-- The default, Scale and Expand (compat), lets you scale the texture up, but it forces a minimal size
+- The default, `Scale and Expand (compat)`, lets you scale the texture up, but it forces a minimal size
-- Keep and Keep Centred force the texture to remain at its  original size, respectively in the top left corner and the centre of the frame
+- `Keep` and `Keep Centered` force the texture to remain at its original size, in the top left corner or the center of the frame respectively

+> CB: _center vs centre spelling needs to be consistent.
+I'm using "center" because Godot does._

 As with Sprite nodes, you can modulate the TextureRect's colour.
-Click the modulate property and use the color picker.
+Click the `Modulate` property and use the color picker.

 ![TextureRect modulated with a red color](img/5_common_nodes_TextureFrame.png)

+### TextureButton

 **TextureButton** is like TextureRect, except it has 5 texture slots: one for each of the button's states.
-Most of the time, you'll use the Normal, Pressed and Hover textures.
-Focused is interesting if your interface listens to the keyboard's input.
-TextureButton comes with sixth image slot, the Click Mask.
-This lets you define the clickable area using a 2bit, pure black and white image.
+Most of the time, you'll use the Normal, Pressed, and Hover textures.
+Focused is useful if your interface listens to the keyboard's input.
+The sixth image slot, the Click Mask, lets you define the clickable area using a 2-bit, pure black and white image.

 In the Base Button section, you'll find a few checkboxes that change how the button behaves.
 When Toggle Mode is on, the button will toggle between active and normal states when you press it.
-Disabled makes it disabled by default, in which case it'll use the Disabled texture.
+Disabled makes it disabled by default, in which case it will use the Disabled texture.
 TextureButton shares a few properties with the texture frame: it has a modulate property, to change its color, and Resize and Stretch modes, to change its scale behavior.

+> CB: _Should the property names be `code` tagged?_

 ![TextureButton and its 5 texture slots](img/5_common_nodes_TextureButton.png)

+### TextureProgress

 **TextureProgress** layers up to 3 sprites to create a progress bar.
-The Under and Over textures sandwich the Progress one, your progress bar.
+The Under and Over textures sandwich the Progress one, which displays the bar's value.

-The mode property controls the direction in which the bar grows: horizontally, vertically, or radially.
+The `Mode` property controls the direction in which the bar grows: horizontally, vertically, or radially.
 If you set it to radial, the Initial Angle and Fill Degrees properties let you limit the range of the gauge.

 To animate the bar, you'll want to look at the Range section.
 Set the Min and Max properties to define the range of the gauge.
 For instance, to represent a character's life, you'll want to set Min to 0, and Max to the character's maximum life.
 Change the Value property to update the bar.
 If you leave the Min and Max values to the default of 1 and 100, and set the Value property to 40, 40% of the Progress texture will show up, and 60% of it will stay hidden.

 ![TextureProgress bar, two thirds filled](img/5_common_nodes_TextureProgress.png)

+### Label

 **Label** prints text to the screen.
-You'll find all its properties in the Label section, in the inspector.
-Write the text inside of Text, and check Autowrap if you wanted to respect the textbox's size.
+You'll find all its properties in the Label section, in the Inspector.
+Write the text in the `Text` property, and check Autowrap if you want it to respect the textbox's size.
 If Autowrap is off, you won't be able to scale the node.
-You can align the text horizontally and vertically with Aline and Valign respectively.
+You can align the text horizontally and vertically with Align and Valign respectively.

 ![Picture of a Label](img/5_common_nodes_Label.png)

+### NinePatchRect

-**NinePatchRect** takes a texture, split in 3 rows and 3 columns.
-The centre and the sides tile when you scale the texture, but it never scales the corners.
+**NinePatchRect** takes a texture split in 3 rows and 3 columns.
+The center and the sides tile when you scale the texture, but it never scales the corners.
 It is very useful to build panels, dialogue boxes and scalable backgrounds for your UI.

 ![NinePatchRect scaled with the min_size property](img/5_common_nodes_NinePatchRect.png)

 ## Place UI elements precisely with anchors

-Control nodes have a position and size, but they also have an anchors and margins.
-Anchors define the origin, or the reference point for the Left, Top, Right and Bottom edges of the node.
+Control nodes have a position and size, but they also have anchors and margins.
+Anchors define the origin, or the reference point, for the Left, Top, Right and Bottom edges of the node.
 Change any of the 4 anchors, and the margins will update automatically.

 ![The anchor property](img/anchor_property.png)

 ### How to change the anchor

-Like any properties, you can edit the 4 anchor points in the inspector.
-But it's not convenient.
+Like any properties, you can edit the 4 anchor points in the Inspector, but this is not the most convenient way.
 When you select a control node, the anchor menu appears above the viewport, in the toolbar.
-It gives you a list of icons to set all 4 anchors with a single click, instead of the inspector’s 4 properties.
-The anchor menu will only show up when you selected a control node.
+It gives you a list of icons to set all 4 anchors with a single click, instead of using the inspector’s 4 properties.
+The anchor menu will only show up when you select a control node.

 ![The anchor menu in the viewport](img/anchor_menu.png)